The Finkler Question – Howard Jacobson

 In his efforts to immerse himself in Jewishness, or Finklerism as he insists on calling it, Treslove begins seeing Libor’s great-great niece, Hephzibah Weizenbaum.
 Hephzibah is the curator for a new museum of Anglo-Jewish culture (i.e., not a Holocaust museum), and when vandals wrap the door handles in bacon, Treslove is amazed by her ability to feel fear and amusement at the same time.
 “It wasn’t even a matter of reconciling opposites,” Treslove thinks, “because they were not opposites for her.
 Each partook of the other.”

 Likewise, Jacobson often finds humor in despair and vice versa.
 But while Hephzibah laughs and cries simultaneously, Treslove, in a singular moment of awareness, wonders if such flexibility isn’t a bit irresponsible, and he’s right to do so.
 Sometimes the novel’s subjects are simply too heavy for the satire’s gaunt characters to bear, and when oblivious antics lead to serious consequences, a suspicious rift opens between comedy and tragedy, cause and effect.

 It’s difficult to discuss stereotypes with caricatures, to discuss death with characters who could never live.
-But Jacobson succeeds more often than not, and a few tragic non sequiturs aside, The Finkler Question is a funny and insightful exploration of Jewishness, friendship, grief, and love.
+Jacobson succeeds more often than not, however, and a few tragic non sequiturs aside, The Finkler Question is a funny and insightful exploration of Jewishness, friendship, grief, and love.